 Building on these results, the Board is better equipped to refine its policies and inspection procedures, enhance collaboration with stakeholders, and make use of the interoperable EDDS.
-As we shared at the VR-Day meeting, Board staff has drafted a new inspection checklist that includes a section specific to each trading partner within the DSCSA community.
-We hope that these efforts demonstrate that together we can protect and trust the safety and integrity of prescription medications.
+As we shared at the VR-Day meeting, Board staff has drafted a new inspection checklist with a DSCSA section which is currently being reviewed by our main Board.
+We hope that these efforts provide a model for other jurisdictions as we work together to reinforce public trust in the safety and integrity of prescription medications.